mnazarov01/SPA-vanilla/README.md

 $ npm install
 ```

-### After install in your app directory, and edit the default config file.
+### After the installation in your app directory, and edit the default config file.

 ```
 $ mkdir config